fboerman/blog/content/posts/flowbased/corepriceconvergence/index.md

 ---
 title: 'Flowbased: One year of CORE: A look at the price convergence since go live'
-date: 2023-06-06
+date: 2023-06-08
 draft: false
 description: "In honour of one year anniversary of CORE go live: A look at how price convergence held up during the worst energy crisis in Europe in a long time"
 plotly: true
 scientific: true
 ---
-A full year ago flowbased capacity calculation method went live in the CORE region.
-To celebrate this anniversary this post will take a look at the process stability and price convergence.
+A full year ago the Flowbased capacity calculation methodology went live in the CORE region.
+To mark this milestone and celebrate the anniversary, this post will look at the process stability and price convergence of Flowbased.
-Minimizing the price spread, or in other words maximizing the price convergence is one of the goals of more efficient capacity calculation in the region.
-When full price convergence, or price spread of zero, is achieved the market did not hit any constraint in the capacity domain.
+Minimizing the price spread, or in other words maximizing the price convergence, is one of the goals of a more efficient capacity calculation in the region.
+At the time that full price convergence (e.g. a price spread of zero) is achieved, the market did not hit any constraint in the capacity domain.
-The go live of FB CORE at business day 2022-06-09 coincided with an ongoing worst energy crisis in Europe in recent memory.
-I thought it would be interesting to take a look at how the price spread in the region held up in those times as a celebration of one year since go live!
+The go live of FB CORE at business day 2022-06-09 coincided with an ongoing energy crisis in Europe, one of the worst in recent memory.
+I thought it would be interesting to take a look at how the price spread in the region held up in those times.

 ## Definitions and data remarks
-To start off with some definitions: hourly price spread is defined as the difference between the maximum and minimum price within one hour within a certain region on the Day Ahead market.
+Lets start off with a definition: the "hourly price spread" is defined as the difference between the maximum and minimum price within one hour within a certain region on the Day Ahead market.
 In this post I focus on the CORE region, however I have excluded Poland from all analysis.
-The reason for this is that Poland has been applying heavy additional restrictions on its import and export the past months.
-The polish TSO PSE says they have to conserve coal fuel due to shortages and need these restrictions for operational security.
-This has resulted in vastly different prices then the rest of the region which has nothing to do with flowbased.
+The reason for this is that Poland has been applying heavy additional restrictions on its import and export of electricity in the past months.
+The polish TSO PSE says they must conserve coal fuel due to fuel shortages and need these restrictions for operational security.
+This has resulted in vastly different prices compared to the rest of the region.
+As you can imagine this is not related to flowbased.
 For more data on this please view [my dashboard on it](https://data.boerman.dev/d/jS3wx4Q4z/allocation-constraint-pl-statistics?orgId=1).

-The CORE region left is thus defined as the bidding zones of: Austria (AT), Belgium (BE), Czech Republic (CZ), Germany/Luxemburg (DE_LU), France (FR), Croatia (HR), Hungary (HU), Netherlands (NL), Romenia (RO), Slovenia (SI) and Slovakia (SK).
+Excluding Poland, the CORE region left is thus defined as the bidding zones of: Austria (AT), Belgium (BE), Czech Republic (CZ), Germany/Luxemburg (DE_LU), France (FR), Croatia (HR), Hungary (HU), Netherlands (NL), Romenia (RO), Slovenia (SI) and Slovakia (SK).
-All data is based on the day ahead prices as published on the ENTSOE transparency platform and spans between business day 2022-06-09 and 2023-05-31.
+All data is based on the day ahead prices published on the ENTSOE transparency platform.
+I have used data from business day 2022-06-09 up to 2023-05-31.
 The dataset constitutes 8568 timestamps, which means there are no hours missing in that period.

 ## Process Stability
-The Flowbased process transparently shows if the calculations were successfull for all hours.
-If a calculation fails there are two options: Spanning and Default Parameters.
+The Flowbased process transparently publishes whether the calculations were successful for all hours of a given business day.
+When a calculation fails there are two backup options to deal with it: Spanning and Default Parameters.
-Spanning means that a kind of average is chosen between the hours before and after the failure to bridge the gap.
-This is only possible if that average is feasible and the gap is not too big.
+Spanning means that a mathematical average is chosen between the results of the hours before and after the failure.
+This then bridges the data gap.
+This is only applicable if that average is feasible and the gap is not too many consecutive hours.
-Default parameters are a set of minimum values that are safe to be released in terms of net security.
+Default parameters are a set of minimum capacity values that are safe to be released to the market for trading, in terms of net security.
 These are a kind of fallback to apply when all other efforts failed.
-Since go live only 13 hours failed in their final calculation.
-Of those 13, 8 were default parameters and 5 were spanning.
+Since go live, **only 13 hours failed** in their final calculation.
+Of those 13, eight resulted in default parameters and 5 were spanning.
-That is 0.15% of the total number of hours, a very good result for process stability after its first year!
+That is 0.15% of the total number of hours.
+A very good result for process stability after its first year!
 ## DA Prices
-The DA prices in this period were rather extreme, both in their height but also in volatility.
-In figure 1 below the prices for CORE including Poland are plotted.
+The DA prices in this period were rather extreme, both in their height and volatility.
+In figure 1 below the prices for CORE are plotted.
+This is from my generic live dashboard which does include Poland.
 <figure class="left" style="width:100%">

 <iframe src="https://data.boerman.dev/d-solo/E-r9pZc4k/energy-market-day-ahead-analyses-core?orgId=1&from=1654725600000&to=1685570399000&kiosk=tv&theme=dark&panelId=5"  width="100%" height="500vh" frameborder="0"></iframe>